-After students complete the first two years of coursework (a minimum of 45 credits) and successfully complete the candidacy exam, they must register for dissertation research credits.
-Students who enter the PhD program with a master's degree need to complete at least 15 dissertation research credits after candidacy to reach the minimum number of total credits of 60.
-Students who enter the PhD program with a bachelor's degree will need 45 dissertation research credits after candidacy to reach the minimum requirement of 90 credits.
-After completing the candidacy exam, students up for 9 credits of dissertation research per quarter (Fall, Winter, Spring) as this is what is required to maintain full-time status.
+Students must complete the first two years of coursework (a minimum of 45 credits) and successfully complete the candidacy exam to move onto using formal dissertation credits.
+After completing the candidacy exam, students will be known as Candidates and must register for 9 credits of dissertation research per quarter (Fall, Winter, Spring) as this is what is required to maintain full-time status.
+The university sets minimum requirements for students to graduate with a PhD based on degree level achieved prior to the start of the program: Bachelors or Masters.